Companion varieties for root systems and Fermat arrangements: Companion surfaces for Fermat arrangements of lines

-It remains to see that there is only one cubic in a minimal system of generators of $I(C)$ but this follows from the fact that $H^0(C;{\cal O}_C (C-K_C))=\C$ i.e. the span of the divisor ${\cal O}_C (C-K_C)$ is the unique trisecant line.
+It remains to see that there is only one cubic in a minimal system of generators of $I(C)$.
+This follows from the fact that $H^0(C;{\cal O}_C (C-K_C))=\C$ established in \eqref{trisecant}, which means that the span of the unique effective divisor in the bundle ${\cal O}_C (C-K_C)$ is the unique trisecant line.
 Indeed, assume that $C$ has a unique trisecant line $\ell $ and call $C_1$ the union of $C$ and $\ell $.
-Then $C_1$ is a canonical singular curve and its ideal is generated by quadrics (Petri's theorem) which are the quadrics in the ideal of $I(C)$ (In fact, $h^0(C;{\cal O}_C(2)) = h^0(C_1;{\cal O}_{C_1}(2))$ by Riemann-Roch theorem for singular curves (see \cite[Example 18.3.4]{Fu}).
+Then $C_1$ is a canonical singular curve and its ideal is generated by quadrics (Petri’s theorem) which are the quadrics in the ideal of $I(C)$ (In fact, $h^0(C;{\cal O}_C(2)) = h^0(C_1;{\cal O}_{C_1}(2))$ by Riemann-Roch theorem for singular curves (see \cite[Example 18.3.4]{Fu}).
 Hence, to cut out $C$ from $C_1$, it suffices to consider one cubic in the ideal of $I(C)$ which is not a linear combination of quadrics. \endproof \begin{remark} (1) We note that the unexpected curve $C_{R,m}$ in \cite[Theorem 4.6]{Szp19c} can be written